tobyspark/ORBIT-Camera/Resources/Introduction.markdown

 However, we also need to measure how well the AI works by seeing how it handles new images that it wasn’t trained on in real-life scenarios.
 This is called testing the AI.
 It’s not helpful if the AI works perfectly for identifying your keys sitting on a table by themselves but not when they are next to a phone or cutlery!
 So, we need to have different videos of objects for training and testing the AI.

-The ORBIT app is designed to collect both training and testing videos.
+The ORBIT Camera app is designed to collect both training and testing videos.
 These instructions should help you to record videos that will be used for both purposes.

 # Collecting videos with ORBIT